safeamiiir/personal_blog/README.md

 1. Add a markdoc config.
 Check out the markdoc config in [src/lib/markdoc/config.ts](src/lib/markdoc/config.ts) to learn how to add custom components.
 2. Add a component to render your custom component.
 Check out the Renderer in [src/components/Renderer.astro](src/components/Renderer.astro).

+If you want to do a blog cover you can use this [link](https://www.simpleimageresizer.com/resize-image-for-social-media) and use 1200*627 image coversion.

 ## How do I make it my blog?

 Easy.